-This behaviour policy will be reviewed by the head of school and the full governing body at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data (as per section 13.1).
-At each review, the policy will be approved by the Chair of Governors..
+This behaviour policy will be reviewed by the head of school and full governing board at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data (as per section 13.1).
+At each review, the policy will be approved by the Chair of Governors.